-As at 31 December 2012 (1), the management is a team comprised of:
+As at 31 December 2013, the management is a team comprised of:

-- A Corporate Management Committee (CMC) renamed EMC, comprising: - an Executive Chairman - a Chief Financial Officer (Executive Vice-President in charge of accounts, administrative formalities and finance under French law) - two CEOs (Chief Executive Officer) - An Operations Committee, comprised of the CMC and 4 COOs (Chief Operational Officer). - Each COO is also Director of a BU; in addition, there are 12 BU Directors.
+- An Executive Management Committee (EMC) comprising: - an Executive Chairman - 2 CEOs (Chief Executive Officer) - 1 additional CEO is integrated in a transverse manner because it represents Simalaya in which the company does not hold a majority stake. - 1 person in charge of daily management, - An Operations Committee, comprised of the CMC and 6 COOs (Chief Operational Officer). - Each COO is also Director of a BU; in addition, there are 13 BU Directors.